 Is IoT an Issue for Domestic Violence Now?

 Leonie and her team have been working for the past year on how internet-enabled devices can be used as a controlling mechanism within a domestic abuse context.
 The team has concluded thus far that the threat is imminent but not yet fully expressed.
-As of now, spyware and other malicious code on laptops and phones are the primary culprits featured in tech abuse cases.
-However, with the expected expansion of IoT systems, as well as their often intrusive data collection and sharing features, IoT-facilitated abuse cases are a question of if but when.
+As of now, spyware and other malicious code on laptops and phones are the primary culprits featured in tech abApplications.
+However, with the expected expansion of IoT systems, as well as their often intrusive data collection and sharing features, IoT-facilitated abApplications are a question of if but when.

 What Unique Issues Exist Between IoT and Domestic Violence?